pengyuyang-315/step3_banking_management/README.md

 Then this block is used to start our program.

 ## Continuous integration testing
 We are using GitHub Action to help us test our package functions.
-The CI configuration file is stored in .github/workflow/
+The CI configuration file is stored in .github/workflow/, the screenshot of 75% coverage is attatched.

 ## Things to notice about test files required in step 1
 Before run the test file in subpackage investment, go to the 7th line manage_investment.py and delete a dot